Street food morphs into shareable restaurant plates and appetizers.

 Looking for more inspiration?

 Our infographic provides insights on street food inspirations for brick-and-mortar menus.
 See how to add awe-inspiring street foods to the left side of the menu to increase appetizer and small plate sales.
-Or download our State of the Happy Hour Trend Report to learn more about this and how to tap into the millennial market with healthy appetizers.
+Or download our Vegging-Out White Paper, to learn what consumers expect from meatless meals plus fresh ideas for adding vegetable-centric items to your menu.